Philippines election winner Marcos tells world to judge him by actions, not family's past | Politics

 Around 400 people, mostly students, staged a protest against Marcos outside the election commission on Tuesday, citing election irregularities.
 The poll body on Tuesday upheld its dismissals of complaints filed by different groups, including victims of martial law, that had sought to disbar Marcos from the presidential race based on a 1995 tax evasion conviction.

 Two of the petitioners, including leftist group Akbayan, said they will appeal to the Supreme Court.
-Manila city Mayor Francisco Domagoso, running a distant fourth, became the first presidential contender to concede defeat.
+Manila city Mayor Francisco Domagoso, running a distant fourth, and retired boxing champion Manny Pacquiao, third place in the tally, conceded defeat on Tuesday.
+"I hope even though I lost this fight, my fellow Filipinos and the poor are winners," Pacquiao said via Facebook.

 A big win for Marcos was securing President Rodrigo Duterte's daughter as his vice presidential running mate.
 Sara Duterte-Carpio won more than three times the number of votes compared with her nearest rival and also likely broadened the Marcos appeal in many areas.
 Human rights group Karapatan called on Filipinos to reject the new Marcos presidency, which it said was built on lies and disinformation "to deodorize the Marcoses' detestable image".